The Care and Feeding of

 Most larger health food stores and gourmet shops sell sourdough yeasts in dry form.
 These sourdoughs are typically marketed by region of origin (i.e., San Francisco, Yukon, Middle East, etc.) and can vary tremendously in characteristics and taste.
 On the net, Sourdoughs International sells different types of starters by mail order.
 If you are new to sourdough baking, I recommend that you start by trying one of these.
 This will give you a good feel for working with sourdough yeast and learning about its baking characteristics.

 Once you have your sourdough starter thriving, you never need to buy it again.
-To culture any dried yeast, add it to a 50 - 50 mixture of flour and water.
-Start out with one cup of water and one cup of bread flour.
+To culture any dried yeast, add it to a cup of flour and 3/4 - 1 cup of water.
 Stir vigorously to try and get some air into the mixture.
-Place the mixture in warm place (an oven with a pilot light or its light bulb turned on works well).
-Let it sit for 2 - 6 hours.
-The mixture should become very bubbly.
+It should have the consistency of pancake batter.
+Place the mixture in a warm place (a gas oven with a pilot light or electric oven with the light bulb turned on).
+Let it sit for 2 - 12 hours.
+The mixture should become bubbly.

-After removing the quantity needed for the recipe, feed the yeast before placing it back into the refrigerator.
-Add about 1/4 cup of water and 1/4 cup of flour and stir.
-Seal the jar tightly and place in the refrigerator.
+After removing the quantity needed for the recipe, place it back into the refrigerator.
+Cap the jar but keep it loose to allow air to enter and CO2 to escape.
 This will preserve your starter until the next time you need it.
 I have left starter in the refrigerator this way for up to a month with no problems.
-If you must go longer than this, remove the jar every few weeks or so, dump out most of starter, and add another 1/4 cup of flour and water to the mixture.
-Caution: NEVER keep you starter tightly closed while it is out of the refrigerator.
-The gases will build up pressure and may cause the jar to burst.
+If you must go longer than this, remove the jar every few weeks or so, dump out most of starter, and add another 1 cup of flour and water to the mixture.
+Never keep you starter tightly closed as gases can build up pressure and may cause the jar to crack.

 Using this procedure, you can keep your starter alive indefinitely.
 However, every few months or so your starter jars will acquire caked-on flour near the top of the jar.
 This could get moldy and ruin the starter.
 I usually wash out the jars every few months to prevent this, carefully saving the starter in another jar during the washing, then returning it to the jar and to the refrigerator.